nck974/interactive-expenses-report/README.md

 ## Support

-This project took more than `13h` (measured thanks to [wakapi](https://github.com/muety/wakapi)).
-If this is useful consider donating one coffee to the ones it took to create this.
+This project took more than `13h` (measured thanks to [wakapi](https://github.com/muety/wakapi)) at a rate of around 1 coffee each 2h.
+If this is useful [consider donating one coffee](https://www.buymeacoffee.com/nck974) to the ones it took to create this.
 <p align="center">
   <img src="static/images/example.gif" width="800px">
 </p>